 |Values are valid only on day of printing.|

-Since Pompe disease is considered a rare condition that progresses rapidly in infancy, the disease, in particular the juvenile and adult-onset forms, is often considered late, if at all, during the evaluation of patients presenting with muscle hypotonia, weakness, and/or cardiomyopathy.
+Since Pompe disease is considered a rare condition that progresses rapidly in infancy, the disease, in particular the juvenile and adult-onset forms, is often considered late, if at all, during the evaluation of patients presenting with muscle hypotonia, weakness, or cardiomyopathy.
 Testing traditionally required a skin or muscle biopsy to establish cultures for enzyme testing.
 More recently, molecular genetic testing of the GAA gene (GAAZ / Pompe Disease, Full Gene Analysis) became clinically available.
-Determination of the enzyme assay in dried blood spot specimens can be performed in a timely fashion and provide better guidance in the decision to submit samples for further confirmatory testing by molecular genetic analysis (GAAZ / Pompe Disease, Full Gene Analysis).
+Determination of the enzyme activity in dried blood spot specimens can be performed in a timely fashion and provide better guidance in the decision to submit samples for further confirmatory testing by molecular genetic analysis (GAAZ / Pompe Disease, Full Gene Analysis).

 Specimens exposed to heat >25 degrees C for more than 48 hours will yield higher activity levels than properly submitted specimens.
 This may cause false-normal (false-negative) results in affected patients.

 Pseudodeficiency results in low measured GAA, but is not consistent with Pompe disease.

 Normal >0.5 nmol/mL/h

 1. Chien YH, Hwu WL, Lee NC: Pompe Disease: early diagnosis and early treatment make a difference.
 Pediatr Neonatol 2013;54:219-227